Best Calming Supplements for Dogs UK (2026 Reviews)

 Where to buy: Veterinary practices, VioVet, online vet pharmacies, Amazon

-When to choose: Moderate-to-severe anxiety, if OTC products haven't worked, when you want clinical-grade quality
+When to choose: Moderate-to-severe anxiety, if OTC products haven't worked, when you want a vet to monitor your dog's response

-Advantages: Higher ingredient concentrations, published research, vet can monitor effectiveness and adjust dosing
+Advantages: Higher ingredient concentrations, published research backing the active ingredients, your vet can monitor effectiveness and adjust dosing

 Over-the-Counter Supplements